 The Contractor shall, upon becoming aware of an Incident:

 Notify its sponsoring State or States and the Secretary-General

-immediately;
+immediately, but no later than 24 hours from the incident occurring;

 Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident;

+Undertake promptly, and within such timeframe stipulated, any

-Undertake promptly any instructions received from the Secretary-General in consultation with the sponsoring State or States, flag State, coastal State or relevant international organizations, as the case may be;
+instructions received from the Secretary-General in consultation with the sponsoring State or States, flag State, coastal State or relevant international organizations, as the case may be;

 Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; and

-Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel to record any Incidents or notifiable events under regulation 36.
+Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under regulation 34.

 The Secretary-General shall report any Contractor that fails to comply with this regulation to its sponsoring State or States and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law.

-Draft regulation 36
+The Secretary-General shall report such Incidents, and measures taken to the Commission and the Council at their next available meeting.

+Regulation 34

 Notifiable events